Unprecedented growth for female-founded unicorns

 “Go do something, learn from it, and be able to have an unbiased view as to whether your idea works.
 Also, be very aware of what your strengths and weaknesses are, not just what your skills are.
 How successful you’re going to be as an entrepreneur is really a story of how compelling a leader you are.”

-So, there you have it; All of the wisdom you need to transform your business into a mythical unicorn.
+So, there you have it; All of the startup quotes you need to transform your business into a mythical unicorn.
 What will you do next?